iltuoconsulenteit/DocCropper/README.md

 ## ✨ Key Features

-- ✅ Multi-image upload and batch processing
+- ✅ Multi-image upload and batch processing (configurable limit, 10 by default)
 - 📥 Import PDF files and place each page directly in the gallery for later editing (Pro)
 - 🔄 Automatic or manual perspective correction
 - 🖼️ Interactive cropping and preview